pradeep720/git-demo/README.md

 # Application developement

 its not easy ...but on my way i learn easily.

+but iam gonna start soon